Titanium vs Stainless Steel: An In-Depth Comparison

 Caring for Stainless Steel Items

-Stainless steel items may require more attention to prevent corrosion and maintain their shine, including the use of specific cleaning agents and occasional polishing.
+Stainless steel items may require more attention to prevent corrosion and maintain shine, including specific cleaning agents and occasional polishing.

 Common Maintenance Challenges